LEAP

 Qualifications of Candidates: The ideal candidate for this program will have 5–10 years of experience in the consulting industry and be in or approaching transition from primarily technical to supervisory and management responsibilities.

 Registration in one of the professions regulated by the Arizona State Board of Technical Registration, including Engineer-in-Training, is preferred.
-Consideration will be given to other business personnel employed by member firms subject to the recommendation of a sponsoring principal.
+Consideration will be given to other business personnel employed by member firms, subject to the recommendation of a sponsoring principal.

 Nomination Letter from Principal: A nominating letter, two-page maximum, prepared by a principal of the firm, describing why this candidate should be selected.
-The nominator should describe why the candidate would benefit from the program and what contributions the individual will provide to the industry.
+The nominator should explain why the candidate would benefit from the program and what contributions the individual will provide to the industry.
 A statement should also be included that the member firm will support the candidate’s participation and ensure the candidate is available for all training sessions.

 NO TEMPLATE OR FORM LETTERS, PLEASE.